As a faculty or staff member, you’ll have access to a world of IT support and resources, including software. Simply follow the steps below.

 Step 3: Create a backup plan for your data

-Don’t wait for a hard drive crash or software glitch to ruin your research and lesson plans, or interrupt your work.
+Don’t wait for a hard drive crash or software glitch to ruin your research and lesson plans.
 Set up a data backup plan now and avoid a meltdown later.

 Step 4: Browse and download available software

-As an employee, you have access to a large volume of software to use in the workplace.
-Browse and download what’s available.
+As an employee, you have access to a large volume of software (muck of it free) to use in the workplace.
+Browse IS&T's Software Grid and download what’s available.

 Step 5: Find mobile device support and discounts on plans